Applications of randomness: Literature, music and art

 Some aesthetic theories claim to be based on randomness in one way or another.
 Little testing is done in these situations, and so claims of reliance on and use of randomness are generally poorly based in definite theory and more on an impression of randomness from technical fields.

 An example of a need for randomness sometimes occurs in arranging items in an art exhibit.
 Usually this is avoided by using a theme.
 As John Cage pointed out, "While there are many ways that sounds might be produced [i.e., in terms of patterns], few are attempted".
 Similarly, the arrangement of art in exhibits is often deliberately non-random.
 One case of this was Hitler's attempt to portray modern art in the worst possible light by arranging works in worst possible manner.
 A case can be made for trying to make art in the worst possible way; i.e., either as anti-art, or as actually random art.

-Dadaism, as well as many other movements in art and letters, has attempted to accommodate and acknowledge randomness in various ways.
+Dadaism, as well as other movements in art and letters, has attempted to accommodate and acknowledge randomness in various ways.
 Often people mistake order for randomness based on lack of information; e.g., Jackson Pollock's drip paintings, Helen Frankenthaler's abstractions (e.g., "For E.M.").
 Thus, in some theories of art, all art is random in that it's "just paint and canvas" (the explanation of Frank Stella's work).

 Similarly, the "unexpected" ending is part of the nature of interesting literature.
 An example of this is Denis Diderot's novel Jacques le fataliste (literally: James the Fatalist; sometimes referred to as Jacques the Fatalist or Jacques the Servant and his Master).
 At one point in the novel, Diderot speaks directly to the reader:

 Diderot was making the point that the novel (then a recent introduction to European literature) seemed random (in the sense of being invented out of thin air by the author, not in a modern technical sense).
 See also Eugenio Montale, Theatre of the Absurd.

 Randomness in music includes John Cage's chance-derived Music of Changes, stochastic music, aleatoric music, indeterminate music, or generative music.